raphaelsulzer/PointPillars/README.md

 ## [Install]

-Install PointPillars as a python package and all its requirements as follows:
+Install PointPillars as a python package and all its dependencies as follows:

 ```
 cd PointPillars/